Salmansaleem1-code/EMS/README.md

 3. To deploy the project run the deployment.sh file ./deployment.sh

-4. The app will also be running the following url http://ec2-107-21-155-165.compute-1.amazonaws.com:3000/
+4. The app was running the following url http://ec2-107-21-155-165.compute-1.amazonaws.com:3000/

 5. The default username is admin@domain.com